Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities: RMT calculation of higher moments

 Using the contributions listed in Table~\ref{table3}, I obtain a vanishing skewness, ${\cal S}={\cal O}(\sigma^8)$.
 With that result, and the contributions listed in Table~\ref{table4}, I further obtain ${\cal K}=3 +{\cal O}(\sigma^8,S^{-1})$.
 Therefore, up to and including terms ${\cal O}(\sigma^6)$, skewness and kurtosis indicate that we have a Gaussian distribution of species abundances.

 This argument is easily extended to the case with distributed carrying capacities, $k_i \not \equiv \kappa $, as well as to $\mu \ne 0$, with the same conclusion, that the abundance distribution is Gaussian up to order ${\cal O}(\sigma^6)$.
-I finally note that, as for the kurtosis, when calculating standardized higher even moments of the distribution of abundances, one obtains pairwise contractions already existing in lower moments, with combinatorial factors of $(2 p -1) !!$, relating the $2p^{\rm th}$ moment to the variance, that correspond to the Gaussian case~\cite{Durrett}.
+I finally note that, as for the kurtosis, when calculating even standardized moments of higher orders, one obtains pairwise contractions already existing in lower moments, with combinatorial factors of $(2 p -1) !!$, relating the $2p^{\rm th}$ moment to the variance, that correspond to the Gaussian case~[{ 51}].